torver213/react-node-sse-client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## In case you made any change on the server side by changing the port number to another number

+If you changed the port number in the server directory, ensure you open config in the source directory and change it **SERVER_URL** to match your url respectively.

+If you don't understand, watch the you channel on how i configured the two server url to match each other.

+## About Hosting
+Ensure the value of `homepage` in `package.json` matches your domain to host this app

+## Looking for Demo?
+Open [Visit the demo app](https://sse.techfortified.com) to view it in your browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\